 If you host short-term stays (fewer than 180 consecutive nights) in Palm Beach County, you are required to have a County-Issued Tourist Development Tax (TDT) account number and a County-Issued Business Tax Receipt (BTR) number for each of your listings.
 Please make sure you understand the Tourist Development Tax obligations, as outlined on the county website, for your listing(s).
-You may also have requirements at the state-level (find out more) and at the city-level.
-You can also learn more about the County's short-term rental ordinance.
+Palm Beach County requires you to collect the TDT from the guest and remit it via your TDT account number.
+TDT is 6% of total taxable rental receipts.
+Find out more on how to collect and remit TDT for your listing(s).
+You may also have requirements at the state level (find out more) and at the city level.
+You can also learn more about the county's short-term rental ordinance.

 If you only host long-term rental stays of 180 consecutive nights or more, you do not have to obtain a TDT or a BTR number.

 Step 1: Get a Tourist Development Tax (TDT) account number

 - Proof of identity (one of the following: driver’s license number, social security number, employer identification number, or federal identification number)

 - Property Control Numbers for each of your listings

 To get your required TDT account number online, follow the instructions below.
 Pro tip: Be sure to check out the links for helpful step by step visual guides.